Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The Laurieton - Bonny Hills SA2's median income among taxpayers in financial year 2022 was $41,013.
-The average income stood at $51,026 during the same period.
-These figures are below those of Rest of NSW, which had a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Laurieton - Bonny Hills would be approximately $46,185 (median) and $57,460 (average) as of September 2025.
-According to the 2021 Census, household incomes in Laurieton - Bonny Hills fall between the 6th and 8th percentiles nationally.
-The largest segment of earners comprises 29.8% earning $400-$799 weekly (5,916 residents), contrasting with regional levels where the $1,500-$2,999 bracket leads at 29.9%.
-Housing affordability pressures are severe, with only 84.9% of income remaining after housing costs, ranking at the 9th percentile nationally.
+Laurieton-Bonny Hills SA2's median income among taxpayers in financial year 2022 was $41,013.
+The average income stood at $51,026.
+These figures are below the national averages for Rest of NSW, which were $49,459 and $62,998 respectively.
+By September 2025, estimates suggest median income will be approximately $46,185 and average income around $57,460, based on a Wage Price Index growth of 12.61%.
+According to the 2021 Census, incomes in Laurieton-Bonny Hills fall between the 6th and 8th percentiles nationally for households, families, and personal incomes.
+The largest earnings segment comprises 5,916 residents earning $400-$799 weekly, which is 29.8% of the total.
+This contrasts with regional levels where the highest bracket is $1,500-$2,999 at 29.9%.
+Housing affordability pressures are severe in Laurieton-Bonny Hills, with only 84.9% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income